perlindgren/iq-sample/README.md

 That is, if the assumed frequency matches the incoming signal, the phase angle will remain stable, while if the assumed frequency is too high or too low we will observe a frequency shift.

+## Implementation

+We start by first prototyping the approach to run the host.
+The idea with IQ sampling is to adopt the sample rate to the frequency.
+In order to model this behavior we use a fixed sample frequency for the signal to pick samples from according to the assumed frequency.